-- 66. The individual experts originally involved in the Working Group represent both common law and civil law jurisdictions and possess ample knowledge of comparative law.
+82. The individual experts originally involved in the Working Group represent both common law and civil law jurisdictions and possess ample knowledge of comparative law.
 As mentioned, however, more input was needed to reflect useful and necessary additional information from other regions that are not (yet) represented in the Working Group, as well as from individuals who have a specific professional expertise.
-Besides providing valuable information, such consultations represented the means of identifying a pool of relevant experts who could be invited to share their expertise on an ad hoc basis at one or more Working Group meetings, or be consulted on the draft instrument. - 67.
-The Secretariat, following up on the mandate received from the Working Group, and in cooperation with the European Bank for Reconstruction and Development (EBRD), has conducted consultations in the form of interviews and questionnaires in order to gather data on challenges, regulatory options and practices for effective enforcement in diverse jurisdiction (among others, Egypt, Greece, Japan, Kazakhstan, Latvia, Mongolia, and Ukraine).
+Besides providing valuable information, such consultations represented the means of identifying a pool of relevant experts who could be invited to share their expertise on an ad hoc basis at one or more Working Group meetings, or be consulted on the draft instrument.

+- 83. The Secretariat, following up on the mandate received from the Working Group, and in cooperation with the European Bank for Reconstruction and Development (EBRD), has conducted consultations in the form of interviews and questionnaires in order to gather data on challenges, regulatory options and practices for effective enforcement in diverse jurisdiction (among others, Egypt, Greece, Japan, Kazakhstan, Latvia, Mongolia, and Ukraine).
 Moreover, the Secretariat has conducted background research in relation to additional legal systems (among others, Brazil, China, Finland, France, India, Mozambique, Portugal, Russia, Rwanda, and Singapore).
 The outcome of this consultation has been collected in two internal documents, one containing the answers to the Questionnaire on General Enforcement, and the other grouping together the answers to the Questionnaire on Technology and Enforcement.
-Finally, the Secretariat has organised ad hoc consultations with additional experts from various jurisdictions (including Colombia and UAE). - 68.
-The Secretariat has continued its fruitful interaction with the EBRD in gathering information on developments in EBRD target countries.
+Finally, the Secretariat has organised ad hoc consultations with additional experts from various jurisdictions (including Colombia and UAE).
+The Secretariat has continued its fruitful interaction with the EBRD in gathering information on developments in EBRD target countries, in particular through the ad hoc workshop organised in London in 2023 and the active participation of EBRD representatives at the sessions of the Working Group. - 84.
+Additionally, further consultations took place within the framework of the cooperation with the World Bank Group (WBG), in particular on 18-19 January 2024 in Washington DC.